Pressure-Cooker Mushroom Pork Ragout

 - 1-1/2 cups hot cooked egg noodles

-- Rub pork with salt and pepper; cut in half.
+- Cut pork tenderloin in half; rub with salt and pepper; cut in half.
 Place in a 6-qt. electric pressure cooker.
-Top with mushrooms, tomatoes, 1/2 cup broth, onion, sun-dried tomatoes and savory.
+Top with sliced mushrooms, tomatoes, 1/2 cup broth, the onion, sun-dried tomatoes and savory.